 I’ll give the skinny on the particular client-centred therapies for which I’m empirically proficient.
 When I say proficient, I’m expressing that I’ve delivered each of these therapies in both academic and professional practice.
-Here is a dance-card (pun intended) description for each:
+Here is a dance-card description for each:

-To close, I am a Psychology writer and musical street busker with a guitar and harmonica, and often times a street portrait artist with a sketch pad and pencil.
-Check out my blog about busking with a social conscience:
+To close, I am a Psychology writer having two particular themes: Street busking with a guitar and harmonica, and street portrait busking with a pencil and sketch pad.